Freelancer vs Agency: Which SEO Solution is Right for Your Business?

 - Mar 27

-- 5 min read
+- 6 min read

 It’s no secret that SEO can be a major growth lever for your business.
-When it’s done well, it drives consistent traffic, builds trust, and turns your website into a reliable source of leads and revenue.
+When done well, it drives consistent traffic, builds trust, and turns your website into a reliable source of leads and revenue.

+What’s less clear for many business owners is who should actually do the work.
 Should you hire an SEO agency with a full team?
 Or work directly with a freelancer?

-I’ve spent nearly a decade inside agencies and now over five years working independently.
+I’ve spent nearly a decade inside agencies and over five years working independently.
 I’ve seen both models succeed, and I’ve seen both fall short.
 The difference usually comes down to fit, not capability.

 Quick Takeaways: Freelancer vs Agency